-In line with Keeping Children Safe in Education (DfE 2016), to ensure that all of our pupils receive equal protection, we will also give special consideration to additionally vulnerable groups (as outlined in our Child Protection Policy), for example children with disabilities or special educational needs.
+In line with Keeping Children Safe in Education (DfE 2022), to ensure that all of our pupils receive equal protection, we will also give special consideration to additionally vulnerable groups, for example children with disabilities or special educational needs.
 Special consideration is also given in the provision of safeguarding information and resources in accessible formats for children and adults with communication needs.